thinkshout/thinkshout/blog/_posts/2010-03-16-20-hrs-of-travel-for-34-hrs-in-dc-it-was-worth-it.md

 - project management
 - client relationships

-short: Last night I got back from a whirlwind trip to DC to meet with two of our current clients, as well as two new potential partners.
-From the time I hit the ground at National to the time I got back on the plane, I literally spent 34 hours in DC - and it was well worth it.
+short: 34 hours in DC - and it was well worth it.
 author: sean
 ---
 Last night I got back from a whirlwind trip to DC to meet with two of our current clients, as well as two new potential partners.
 From the time I hit the ground at National to the time I got back on the plane, I literally spent 34 hours in DC - and it was well worth it.